TingRubato/ps-cv/_projects/USCIS-Stability.md

 Uncertainty in future policies remains:

-- The 2024 presidential election may alter immigration policies
+- The 2024 presidential election may alter immigration policies[1]
 - Tightening policy may cause a short-term spike in $$R(t)$$
 - Easing policy could sustain high application volumes